FreeAgentOnline/FreeAgent/README.md

 In most cases, the `_id` for the entry will be added after the endpoint above, *e.g.* `/user/:userId`.

 Depending on the situation, a dynamic id endpoint might be added following the appropriate category mid path, *e.g.* `/meet/:meedId/save/user/:userId`.

+## Client
+On the client side, there are three main users for the site: unregistered users, registered users, and admins.

+### User Types:

+#### Unregistered users
+Unregistered users are able to visit the site, set their locations, and make execute search queries to find meets in their area.
+They may also view a user's profile, if that user has set their profile to publicly viewable.

+#### Registered users
+Registered users may do all that unregistered can, and can also make personal profiles, toggle privacy on those profiles, as well as input user-specific information about their track and field records, upcoming events, and saved events.

+#### Admins
+Upon login, admins can view a dashboard that allows them to view different data sets from the site.
+They can CRUD both meets and users from the front end, as well as view the number of meets and users on the main dashboard.

+###Endpoints
+All client endpoints are listed below.
+- `/` home page of the site
+- `/login` for user login
+- `/register` for user registration
+- `/dashboard` User Dashboard for editing account information
+- `/profile` view user's profile